Wolox/tech-guides/ruby-on-rails/docs/other/vim-config.md

 ## Links to personalize your VIM

-In the part above, is an example of configuration and you should modify it to your preferences.
-Here some links to find other plugins:
+The part above, is an example of configuration and you should modify it to your preferences.
+Here are some links to find other plugins:

 - [VimAwesome](https://vimawesome.com/);
 - [A blog which present a personal config](https://janjiss.com/walkthrough-of-my-vimrc-file-for-ruby-development/);

 ## How learn VIM

-Here come the harder part.
+Here comes the harder part.
 Learning vim could be painful, but when you handle it is so rewarding and some time you could feel superheros power.
 Some links to learn it:

 ### Learn while playing